 Theory of Change

-A trust-based system relying on simple mobile technology and data security can help overcome bureaucratic obstacles to providing vulnerable women with the protection of the formal justice system.
+A trust-based system relying on simple mobile technology and data security can help overcome bureaucratic obstacles to providing vulnerable women with the legal protections of the formal justice system.

 Themis set up an agreement with the state association of judges, the prosecutor’s office, and the police commission specifying the responsibilities of each of these institutions.
 Themis and Geledés focused on developing strong relationships with all stakeholders, helping them achieve buy-in for incorporating the technology into the justice system as a matter of public policy.
 They also provided training for PLPs, a community paralegal program that Themis developed over 20 years ago, and hired an external contractor to develop the app.
 The users of PLP 2.0 are women selected by a judge at the Domestic Violence Court to use the app through a formal authorization order.
 The app links the authorization order to the user’s court file, allowimg the user to alert the police and PLPs in the local neighborhood if she is under threat, and provides the authorities with immediate, reliable documentation of the existence of a protective order.